 How To Determine If You Have An Oven Safe Pan?

 "How do I know if I have an oven safe pan?", you ask.
-Usually, it can be done on of four ways.
+You can find out in one of these four ways.

 - Google.
 A simple google search could probably tell you what temperature your pans are oven safe up to.
 Don't trust forums, people.
 Make sure to get your information from a reputable source, please.

 - Manufacturer.
 If you have 5 minutes to spare, you can call the manufacturer.
-If the brand is not clearly labeled on the pot or pan for you to know who to call, I think that it’s a safe bet to assume that the pan is not of super high quality and you probably shouldn't risk putting it in the oven.
+If you don't know the brand or quality, assume it shouldn't go in the oven.

 - Paperwork.
 If you still have the original paperwork from when you purchased your pots and pans, then it should tell you in there.